Infineon/secure-sockets/README.md

       **Note:** To use TLS version 1.3, please upgrade wifi-core-freertos-lwip-mbedtls to latest-v2.X (It is supported on all the platforms except [PSoC&trade; 64S0S2 Wi-Fi Bluetooth&reg; pioneer kit (CY8CKIT-064S0S2-4343W)](https://www.cypress.com/documentation/development-kitsboards/psoc-64-standard-secure-aws-wi-fi-bt-pioneer-kit-cy8ckit))

+      **Note:** On non-secure kits, Optiga-PKCS11 feature is not supported with wifi-core-freertos-lwip-mbedtls latest-v2.X.

 * To use secure-sockets library with CYW955913EVK-01 kits on Threadx, NetXDuo, and NetXSecure combination, the application should pull [wifi-core-threadx-cat5](https://github.com/Infineon/wifi-core-threadx-cat5) library which will internally pull secure-sockets and other dependent modules.
 To pull wifi-core-threadx-cat5 create the following *.mtb* file in deps folder.
    - *wifi-core-threadx-cat5.mtb:*